 Surviving and left to cherish his memory are his wife, Linda, of Guide Rock; son, Daniel Alexander and wife, Micky, of Springfield, Virginia; daughter, Jaime Oglesby and husband, Brent, of Loveland, Colorado; grandchildren, Courtney Alexander of Monterey, California; Matthew Alexander of Springfield, Virginia; Jace Oglesby and Keaton Oglesby both of Loveland, Colorado; a brother, Don Alexander and wife, Betty, of south Hutchinson, Kansas; a sister, Ruth Helsel of Winfield, Kansas and several nieces, nephews, cousins and many friends.

-A celebration of life memorial will be held Saturday, June 26, 2021 at 9:30 am at the Highland Cemetery in Jewell County, Kansas with military graveside honors.
+Graveside services with military honors will be Saturday, June 26, 2021 at 9:30 am at the Highland Cemetery in Jewell County, Kansas.

 In lieu of flowers, donation toward a scholarship fund is being creating in Nodee’s memory honoring his diabetic care provider, Kathy Murphy-Buschkoetter, APRN.
 The scholarship will provide assistance to an APRN seeking to specialize in diabetic care and education.
 “Donations can be made payable to Nebraska Nurse Practitioners and mailed to Linda Alexander at PO Box 84, Guide Rock, NE 68942 through June 2021.”